Seeds at Sky: Local, Organic, Sustainable & Beyond

 Every seed that Native Ideals sells is grown and harvested right on their small, sustainable homestead.
 The wild ancestors of the seeds they grow were ethically and carefully hand-collected by Native Ideals, taking care to preserve their genetic diversity.

 While this native seed farm is located in Montana, quite a few of the wildflowers they cultivate are native to Washington state as well.
-Native plants are especially valuable for native pollinators and other wildlife, who thrive when they can access the same foods they’ve relied on for millenia.
+Native plants are especially valuable for native pollinators and other wildlife, who thrive when they can access the same foods they’ve relied on for millennia.
 Even wildflowers that aren’t native this far west can still thrive in our gardens and provide valuable nectar sources for local pollinators.

 By buying Native Ideals seeds, you’re also supporting their larger visions and initiatives for a sustainable future.
 They both use and actively advocate for sustainable growing practices, including water conservation and habitat restoration; truly a labor of love.
 They believe in their seeds, and we believe they belong in your garden.